KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 };
 ```

-As is tradition with Vulkan objects, creating the swap chain object requires filling in a large structure.
+As is tradition with Vulkan objects, creating the swapchain object requires filling in a large structure.
 It starts out very familiarly:

 ```rust,noplaypen
 let info = vk::SwapchainCreateInfoKHR::builder()